 Glad you stopped by.
 Sit a spell and take some time to visit.
 There’s a lot to, ahem, consume on this site.

 I am the publisher of this site and the author of most of the content on this website.
-I am also the author of Meathead, The Science of Great Barbecue and Grilling, a New York Times Best Seller and named one of the “100 Best Cookbooks of All Time” by Southern Living.
-You can purchase the book by clicking here.
+I am also a member of the Barbecue Hall of Fame and the author of Meathead, The Science of Great Barbecue and Grilling, a New York Times Best Seller and named one of the “100 Best Cookbooks of All Time” by Southern Living.

 Dad was the first to call me Meathead after watching Archie Bunker and now everyone calls me that.
 No offense taken.
 In fact, I love it.
 It’s better than what my editors and my wife call me.
 If you’ve read this far, you’re my BBQ buddy and you can call me whatever you want.